thalescomp/Project-Descriptions-for-Review/Front End/health tracker using backbone.md

 # For Reviewer
 ## How Grading Works
-We have created a document that gives rubric specific instructions to help you grade this project.You can access the document here: [Website Performance Optimization - Best Practices](https://docs.google.com/document/d/1RewU2A88u9AWJ-y70FJl-4bPxAUhTPBp8iUPvM5HoQM/pub)
+We have created a document that gives rubric specific instructions to help you grade this project.You can access the document here: [Health Tracker - Best Practices](https://docs.google.com/document/d/1RewU2A88u9AWJ-y70FJl-4bPxAUhTPBp8iUPvM5HoQM/pub)

 It is VERY IMPORTANT that you read this document before you begin evaluating projects.
 In order to meet specifications every review must follow the guidelines given in the document.